FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 Needless to say, it was pretty awesome seeing an [artificially intelligent Mario](https://www.aaaivideos.org/2015/14_mario_lives/)!

-After a session on NLP, it’s time for more student fellowship talks.
+After a session on NLP, it's time for more student fellowship talks.

 Ph.D students never fail to be interesting.
 Well, most of the time.

-It was fun to learn more about affordance models, because it reminded me of [Baxter](https://www.rethinkrobotics.com/baxter/), who I’m familiar with, even though the student was using [Curi from Georgia Tech](https://www.youtube.com/watch?v=OthjhGv6iIM).
+It was fun to learn more about affordance models, because it reminded me of [Baxter](https://www.rethinkrobotics.com/baxter/), who I'm familiar with, even though the student was using [Curi from Georgia Tech](https://www.youtube.com/watch?v=OthjhGv6iIM).

-Someone from [CSAIL](https://www.csail.mit.edu/) at MIT also talked about human-robot collaboration and concluded that humans don’t think any less of their robot counterparts assuming they’re highly autonomous.
+Someone from [CSAIL](https://www.csail.mit.edu/) at MIT also talked about human-robot collaboration and concluded that humans don't think any less of their robot counterparts assuming they're highly autonomous.
 Go figure.

 There was also someone who talked about multi-agent rendezvous.
 This talk was a little harder to understand, but her research certainly looked promising.

-During lunch break, while I’m in the elevator heading to my room, some couple asks a butler what’s going on.
+During lunch break, while I'm in the elevator heading to my room, some couple asks a butler what's going on.
 I let them know that the triple AI conference is going on.
-"What does that stand for?" "*The Association for the Advancement of Artificial Intelligence*"( It’s always such a mouthful).
-They go on to talk about how all the ‘computer nerds’ and ‘laptop people’ must be here (no joke).
+"What does that stand for?" "*The Association for the Advancement of Artificial Intelligence*"( It's always such a mouthful).
+They go on to talk about how all the ‘computer nerds' and ‘laptop people' must be here (no joke).
 They leave the elevator.
 I chuckle quite a bit, but then feel a little sad.

-Then there’s the debate, something I was looking forward to.
+Then there's the debate, something I was looking forward to.
 It was a debate on autonomous weapons.
 I figured it would be intense, but to quote someone I overheard, it was "not satisfying".